Chakufwa Chihana

 Chakufwa Chihana (23 April 1939 – 12 June 2006) was a Malawian human rights activist, pro-democracy advocate, trade unionist and later, politician.
 He held the post of Second Vice President in Malawi, under President Bakili Muluzi.
 He is often called the 'father of Malawian democracy'.
 He served as leader of Malawi's first underground political movement, which urged President Hastings Kamuzu Banda, who had ruled for three decades, to call for a referendum on political pluralism.
 He was awarded the Robert F. Kennedy Human Rights Award in 1992.

 Early life and career

 Chihana was born in Mhuju Village, Kawiluwilu, in the Northern Region of Nyasaland (Colonial Malawi).
 His father died when he was young and he was raised by his mother, an activist for local women.
 After secondary school, he worked for the colonial government and became active in the 4000-strong Commercial General Union, a Trade Union.

 In 1958, he became the union's publicity secretary and magazine editor.

 The following year, aged 21, he was made secretary-general of the Trade Union.
 He was active in campaigns involving Malawi Railways and the Imperial Tobacco Group.
-He studied at Oslo and Dubrovnik universities and received a Masters in Politics at Bradford University.
+He studied at Oslo and Dubrovnik universities and received a master's in politics at Bradford University.
 He worked as a lecturer at the University of Botswana.
 In 1985, he became a co-founder and secretary general of the Southern Africa trade union coordinating council.